Esri/arcgis-runtime-samples-ios/README.md

 The *ArcGIS Runtime SDK Samples app* has a *Target SDK* version of *13.0*, meaning that it can run on devices with *iOS 13.0* or newer.

+## Building samples using Swift Package Manager

+1. **Fork** and then **clone** the repository
+1. **Install** the ArcGIS Runtime SDK for iOS and ArcGIS Runtime Toolkit with Swift Package Manager
+    * Open your project in Xcode
+    * Go to File > Swift Packages > Add Package Dependency option
+    * Enter `https://github.com/Esri/arcgis-runtime-toolkit-ios` as the package repository URL
+    * Choose version 100.11.0 or a later version.
+Click Next.
+Only version 100.11.0 or newer supports Swift Package Manager.

+    > Note: The Toolkit Swift Package adds the ArcGIS SDK Swift Package as a dependency so no need to add both separately.
+If you already have the ArcGIS SDK Swift Package delete that and just add the Toolkit Swift Package.

+    > New to Swift Package Manager?
+Visit swift.org/package-manager/

 ## Building samples using installed SDK

 1. **Fork** and then **clone** the repository